kaist-cp/helpdesk/README.md

 - To study [Coq](https://coq.inria.fr/), we strongly recommend you to start with [Software Foundations](https://softwarefoundations.cis.upenn.edu/) Volume 1: Logical Foundations.
 You can clone [this mirror](https://github.com/kaist-cp/software-foundations/tree/master/lf).
 Don't skip (too many) exercises---they are the essence of the book.
+You can learn how to install Coq and setup your IDE [here](coq/README.md).

 - To study concurrent programming, we strongly recommend you to take [KAIST SoC CS492A: Concurrent Programming](https://github.com/kaist-cp/cs492-concur).